-Particulars ESOP 2020

-Date of Shareholder's Approval The Composite Schem

-including provisions for

-Shareholders on May

-authority to formulate

-Accordingly, the Board

-Purpose Employee Sto

-Number of Options granted 4,43,388

-Vesting Requirements Time based vesting de

-year after the date of

-provide fair and reaso

-ESOP 2017 was consid

-The pricing Formula The Exercise price was

-after considering the fa

-Maximum Term of options granted 8 years (Vesting period

-Method of Settlements Equity Settled

-Sources of Shares Primary issuance of sh

-Variation in terms of ESOP Exercise price has bee

-Method of Accounting Fair Value Method
+Particulars ESOP 2020 Date of Shareholder's Approval The Composite Scheme of Amalgamation and Arrangement (Composite Scheme) including provisions for forming of the ESOP scheme, was approved by the Shareholders on May 15, 2019 and by virtue of the Composite Scheme, the authority to formulate the ESOP Scheme was given to the Board of Directors.
+Accordingly, the Board of Directors, had approved the 'Borosil Limited - Special Purpose Employee Stock Option Plan 2020' on February 03, 2020.
+Number of Options granted 4,43,388 Vesting Requirements Time based vesting depending on completion of Service period, starting from 1st year after the date of original grant.
+Pursuant to the Composite Scheme and to provide fair and reasonable adjustment, the completed vesting period under the The maining Fermands ESOP 2017 was considered, while calculating such vesting period.
+The pricing Formula The Exercise price was decided by the Nomination and Remuneration Committee after considering the fair adjustments required pursuant to the Composite Scheme.
+Maximum Term of options granted 8 years (Vesting period + Exercise Period) Method of Settlements Equity Settled Sources of Shares Primary issuance of shares Variation in terms of ESOP Exercise price has been adjusted in effect to the Corporate Action Method of Accounting Fair Value Method